 Some insurance companies will even factor in what you do with the car.
-For example, if it’s used primarily for business, say you’re a salesman, your rates can increase as you have a higher statistical probability of getting into an accident.
+For example, if it’s used primarily for business, your rates can increase as you have a higher statistical probability of getting into an accident.
 On the flip side, your rates can drop if you simply don’t use your car that often.

 Generally speaking, the older and safer the car, the cheaper the insurance.
-When factoring policy rates, car insurance companies will look at a car’s:
+When determining policy rates, car insurance companies will look at a car’s:

 - Safety rating